JanSharp/VRCLockstep/notes.md

 - [ ] fix that requesting for a client to be master when that client is still waiting for late joiner sync soft locks lockstep
 - [x] fix lockstep AssociateUnassociatedInputActionsWithTicks setting capacity on a data list can set the capacity to be lower than what it currently has as its capacity which throws an exception
 - [ ] fix that spamming Make Master in the clients list back and forth on 2 client entries pretty quickly causes an IA tick association to stay lingering in unique ids by tick.
 The master change seems to go through successfully, so surely no input action is getting dropped, but this is alarming
+- [ ] make game states list api return null or none state when called before lockstep has been initialized - so before OnInit or OnClientBeginCatchup

 TODO: ensure that any functions that previously were guaranteed to only ever run on the master are now checking if the local client is still master